blaz-r/ESP32-music-beat-sync/README.md

 The math behind setting limits is all just empirical, it was just a quick attempt setting up some percentages and tweaking them until it was working quite well.
 You could of course try to change those settings, but current ones are working really well for my setup.
 You can simply change percentages by changing defines at the beginning of the code.

-As stated before it's mostly an experiment, so the code isn't too clean and all, but I hope it's helpful :).
+As stated before it's mostly an experiment, so the code isn't too clean and all, but I hope it's helpful :smile:.
 If you have any advice, I'd be welcome to hear it.